 During the lawsuit that followed his death, the attorneys for the Minnesota Vikings claimed that he frequently used a supplement called Ripped Fuel, which contains ephedra.
 His training camp roommate said that Stringer had used Ripped Fuel the morning of the day he collapsed.
 No traces of ephedra were found in Stringer’s body, but the Vikings claimed that toxicology reports did not test for ephedra.
 Reports state that his body was tested only for a diuretic called hydrochlorothiazide (Sports Illustrated, February 25, 2003).

 Some athletes take ephedra to lose weight or to be more aggressive.
 Ephedra is a stimulant and all stimulants, including amphetamines and cocaine, can cause a sudden uncontrolled rise in body temperature.
-A single nasal spray of cocaine blocks blood flow to the skin and sweating, to prevent a person from cooling his own body (Annals of Internal Medicine, 2002;136(1):785-791).
+A single nasal spray of cocaine blocks sweating and blood flow to the skin, which prevents a person from cooling their own body (Annals of Internal Medicine, 2002;136(1):785-791).
 Ephedra increases risk for heatstroke by increasing heat production by making your heart beat faster and stronger, and preventing heat loss by constricting blood vessels near your skin and decreasing sweating.
-The International Olympic Committee, the National Football League, the National Collegiate Athletic Association, minor league baseball, and the U.S. Armed Forces have all banned the use of ephedra.
+The International Olympic Committee, the National Football League, the National Collegiate Athletic Association, minor league baseball, and the U.S. Armed Forces have all banned the use of ephedra and most other stimulants.

 I’m Not So Smart Either

 Almost all cases of heat stroke occur when you suddenly increase the intensity of your exercise, as in the finishing sprint of a long distance running or cycling race, or an intense run down the field in soccer or football.
 In 1965, I almost died from heat stroke in an unimportant local race near Four-Mile Run in Arlington, Virginia.
+I passed out at the finish line and lay unconscious for more than an hour.
 I am still embarrassed by the stupidity that I, as a doctor, showed when I ignored all the warning signs as my temperature continued to climb.
 First your muscles are affected, then your circulation and then your brain.

 Muscles: As your temperature starts to rise, your muscles feel like a hot poker is pressing against them.
 It is normal for intense exercise to make your muscles burn, but hard exercise does not cause painful burning that feels like fire.
 Furthermore, the burning of hard exercise is relieved by slowing down.
 The muscle burning of impending heat stroke does not go away when you slow down.